 Try before you buy

 With a wide range of job management software vendors claiming to have the most flexible and cutting-edge product, it’s tough to gauge whether a platform is suitable for your business until you actually test it.
-Besides, the last thing you want is to be stuck with a solution that has lots of bells and whistles that don’t end up applying to your business, or is prone to crashing.
+Besides, the last thing you want is to be stuck with a solution with lots of bells and whistles that don’t apply to your business or are prone to crashing.

 Most businesses often make the mistake of not including enough people in the trial run.
 Feedback should be gained from technicians, office personnel, and managers as they are all critical to making an informed decision about the software.

 After a month, ask your employees to rate the software out of 10 based on ease of use, functionality and performance, mobile compatibility, process and flow.
 Then, add all the results and compare them with the other apps you’ve tested.
 The top three scorers should be on your shortlist.